sambanova/generative_data_prep/README.md

 ### Metadata Output File

-To help improve speed and cross-checking we now provide a metadata file along with the dataset.
+To help improve speed and cross-checking we provide a metadata file along with the dataset.
 This file is located right under the `output_dir` as `metadata.yaml`.
 This file is used along with a custom pydantic model which you can import from this library which will verify the dataset parameters and the training parameters.
 This can be used as a way to catch bugs before training begins.

 ```
 max_seq_length: int